 Check to see if they test the magnet assemblies for proper torque output.
 If the magnets test bad or are broken, they should be re-magnetized or replaced.
 Also, find out if they offer machining services to re-machine sleeve endbells, shafts, and motor housings as needed.

-About the Author: ACS Industrial Services is an independent industrial electronic repair center providing repair services for printed circuit boards, drives, servo motors (most brands repaired including Mitsubishi, Allen Bradley, Toyo Denki, Yaskawa, Kollmorgen, Mori Seiki, Okuma, Baldor), encoders, monitors and touchscreens, PLCs, test equipment, light curtains, and much more, even for obsolete equipment.
+About the Author: ACS Industrial Services is an independent industrial electronic repair center providing repair services for printed circuit boards, drives, servo motors (most brands repaired including Mitsubishi, Allen Bradley, Toyo Denki, Yaskawa, Kollmorgen, Mori Seiki, Okuma, Baldor), encoders, monitors and touchscreens, PLCs, test equipment, and much more, even for obsolete equipment.
 Evaluations and quotes are free with no obligation.
 Our customer service team is available to answer your questions and help solve your industrial electronic repair concerns.
 You can reach them by calling 800-605-6419 or going to www.acsindustrial.com .